Dragoljub Ojdanić

-Dragoljub Ojdanić (Драгољуб Ојданић; 1 June 1941 – 6 September 2020) was a Serbian army general who served as the Chief of the General Staff of the Armed Forces of Yugoslavia and Minister of Defence of Yugoslavia.
+Dragoljub Ojdanić (Драгољуб Ојданић; 1 June 1941 – 6 September 2020) was a Serbian General of the army who served as the Chief of the General Staff of the Armed Forces of Yugoslavia and Minister of Defence of Yugoslavia.
 Ojdanić commanded the Uzice corps during the Bosnian War and was tried and convicted of the deportation and forcible transfer of Kosovo Albanians during the Kosovo War by the ICTY.

 Education and career

 In 1958, Ojdanić studied at the Yugoslav Military Academy and graduated in 1964.
 He was deputy commander of the 37th Corps, with command in Užice.
 He was promoted to Major General on 20 April 1992 and he became the commander of Užice korpus.
 Under his command, the Užice Corps was deployed in military operations in eastern Bosnia during the war in Bosnia and Herzegovina.

 He served as Chief of the General Staff First Army of FRY in 1993 and 1994.
 From 1994 to 1996, he was commander of the First Army.
 In 1996 he became deputy commander Chief of the General Staff.
 In 1998 Slobodan Milošević placed Ojdanić as a Chief of the General Staff of the Yugoslav Army.
 He was also a Chief of General Staff during NATO's Operation Allied Force.
-In February 2000 after the death of defence minister Pavle Bulatović, he was made defence minister of Yugoslavia and promoted to General of the Army.
+In February 2000 after the death of defence minister Pavle Bulatović, he was made defence minister of Yugoslavia.